AnyBody/tutorials/Motion_Capture_Movement/lesson5.md

 then AnyBody will be given a C3D file where all the marker names are truncated to just `MARK`.
 AnyBody will not accept non-unique marker names and therefore renames them automatically.

+This concludes the tutorials on implementing Motion Capture movement into AnyBody, building and driving simple models, addressing noise and filtering, identifying key parameters, and troubleshooting common issues with C3D files.